simonify/key-count/README.md

 If two or more arguments are provided, `arguments[0...arguments.length - 1]` will be flattened to create the `Path` and the last argument will be treated as the `receiver` function.

+The `subscribe` function will return an `unsubscribe` function that can be called to cancel the subscription.

-The module module exports four event type constants:
+The module exports four event type constants:

 * `ADD` - A key has been added to a Path (key's value became `1`).
 * `REMOVE` - A key has been removed from a Path (key's value became `0`).
 * `INCREASE` - A key's value has been increased.
 * `REMOVE` - A key's value has decreased.

-Each event is dispatched in the following shape:
+Each event dispatched has the following shape:
 ```js
 { type: String, payload: { path: Array, key: String, count: Number } }
 ```